 For some time OCLC had a practice of marking collections as discontinued when they no longer received KBART updates from the content provider.
 For some of the discontinued collections where access to the content is still available, libraries will want to maintain access to a KB collection for the content.
 OCLC has suggested replacement KB collections for some discontinued collections where access to the content is still available, but not for all of them.
 After maintaining a practice of leaving the discontinued collections in the KB indefinitely, OCLC announced a new practice of deleting discontinued collections after six months.

-In order to select new collections when OCLC discontinues a particular collection, libraries can check the Just In Time (JIT) Updates by subscribing to the KB-L listserv or by subscribing to the news feed for Collection Manager in the OCLC Community Center.
+In order to select new collections when OCLC discontinues a particular collection, libraries can check the Just In Time (JIT) Updates by subscribing to the news feed for Collection Manager in the OCLC Community Center.
 You can also check for discontinued collection announcements you may have missed by searching the updates.
 To check for KB collections that your library currently has selected, perform a blank search for Collections in Collection Manager with "My Selected Collections" checked, then use the filter to view your discontinued collections.
 You can also check this discontinued collection list to see if your library has selected a collection that has been discontinued since last month, as well as this list for possible replacements.

 Grouped OCNs appear on a title in a KB collection when OCLC's algorithm matches data points for that title to the same item in a different format.
 Grouped OCNs are also added for duplicate OCLC records for the original electronic format.
 When a title in a KB collection has one or more grouped OCNs, a link to the title in the KB collection will appear in Discovery on the record with the grouped OCN.
 Sometimes there is an incorrect match, and you may see a link to an electronic item that does not match the record that is being displayed.
 In that case, you don't do anything to the record that is displaying a link incorrectly.
 Instead, you remove the grouped OCN from the incorrectly linked title in the KB collection.
 More information on title level settings for grouped OCNs is available in OCLC's documentation.